sahilatri-91/HeatMap_shader/README.md

-# Heat Map Simulation Using Shader Programming in Unity
+# Heat Map shader in Unity

 This project demonstrates a heat map simulation created using Shader Programming in Unity.
 The heat map visualizes varying intensity levels using a gradient of colors, ranging from cool blues to warm reds, representing low to high values.
 The shaders provide a dynamic and interactive visualization that can be utilized in various applications, especially in game development.